-I knew that this keto carrot cake recipe was a keeper when my toughest tester, my teenage daughter, reluctantly tried it, finished it all, and said she was "pleasantly surprised."
+I knew that this recipe was a keeper when my toughest tester, my teenage daughter, reluctantly tried it, finished it all, and said she was "pleasantly surprised."

-I made it for the first time last year and have made it a few times since, but never got around to photographing it for the blog.
+I made this cake for the first time last year and have made it a few times since, but never got around to photographing it.
 Today I finally did.
 I'm so glad I can share this very tasty cake with you!

-I'm a very lazy cook, and almost always make simple, one-layer cakes such as this Greek yogurt cake or this almond flour chocolate cake.
+I'm a very lazy cook, and almost always make simple, one-layer cakes such as this yogurt cake, this almond flour chocolate cake, or this keto pound cake.
 I only make layer cakes on birthdays.
 So this keto birthday cake is a rare occurrence in our household!

-So I knew that I wanted this keto carrot cake to be a simple one-layer cake, made in a square 8-inch pan.
+So I knew that I wanted this cake to be a simple one-layer cake, made in a square 8-inch pan.

 I also knew that I wanted to frost this particular cake.
 It's excellent without frosting, and when you don't frost it you can serve it for breakfast.
 But there's something about carrot cake and cream cheese frosting - it's such a classic combination.